-Cell phones and beepers are not generally allowed in class or clinical settings.
-Students must be courteous and respectful of faculty and other students in class by turning off cell phones or beepers.
+Students must be courteous and respectful of faculty and other students in class by muting or turning off cell phones or beepers.
+Cell phone use in the clinical setting is at the discretion of the clinical agency policy.
 If students need to be available for personal or work-related emergencies, place the phone on "vibrate" and sit near the door for easy exit to return a call.
 Notify the instructor prior to class if you need to accept calls.
-Instructors may seize phones and or ask students to leave class if students violate cell phone policy.
-If a student needs to be available for calls during clinical, a discussion with the preceptor should occur in regards to clinical agency policy.
+Instructors may ask students to leave class if students violate cell phone policy or continually disrupts class.
+If a student needs to be available for calls during clinical, a discussion with the preceptor should occur in regard to clinical agency policy.
 Students are required to follow clinical agency policy at all times.
 At no time should cell phone use interfere with the clinical learning experience.